 The Australian Institute of Family Studies asserts that “the normalization and acceptance of more minor forms of sexual violence contributes towards a broader culture that facilitates and excuses the occurrence of more ‘severe’ forms of sexual violence, such as sexual assault and rape.”

-I wondered about raising my hand as I reflected on my experiences: certainly having my breasts and crotch groped at concerts as a young teenager was unwelcome.
+I wondered about raising my hand as I reflected on my experiences: certainly, having my breasts and crotch groped at concerts as a young teenager was unwelcome.
 As have been years of catcalling, ogling and being verbally hassled on the street when walking to my car at night.
-Very unwelcome.
-And at times unnerving.
+Unwelcome, and at times unnerving.

-When I was nineteen I was training as a competitive swimmer with an elite squad that included a handful of Olympians.
-I did gym work with a strength and conditioning coach and two of the squad’s best male swimmers, who were also Australia’s best at the time.
-The coach was part of their entourage and they’d invested time and faith in his ability to help them qualify for the Sydney Olympics.
+At nineteen I was training as a competitive swimmer with an elite squad that included a handful of Olympians.
+I did gym work with a strength and conditioning coach and two of the squad’s best male swimmers, who were amongst Australia’s best at the time.
+This coach was part of their entourage and they’d invested time and faith in his ability to help them qualify for the Sydney Olympics.

 Earlier this year I participated in a course to learn a new pain treatment technique with fellow physiotherapists and other health professionals.

-The man who developed the treatment introduced himself as a man who loved women and sex and made no apologies for that as he laughed raucously.
-As the thirty something of us took turns introducing ourselves he singled me out and asserted that I’d be so happy by the end of this course I’d be pole dancing for him and gave a lively demonstration.
+The European instructor, who developed the treatment, introduced himself as a man who loved women and sex and made no apologies for that as he laughed raucously.
+As the thirty something of us took turns introducing ourselves, he singled me out, saying I’d be so happy at the end of the course I’d be pole dancing for him and gave a lively demonstration.

 As the course unfolded I began to feel increasingly uncomfortable with comments that he dressed up as humour as he continued to objectify me.
 During one treatment demonstration I was the test patient.
-He enthused “That’s it- pull those pants down a little lower and let’s see that nice ass” before tapping me on the bum in front of the class laughing hysterically.
+He enthused “That’s it — pull those pants down a little lower and let’s see that nice ass” before tapping me on the bum in front of the class as they laughed hysterically.

-At the course’s end I walked up to him and told him that his comments made me feel uncomfortable.
+When the course finished, I approached him and said his comments made me feel uncomfortable.
 He apologized, said he meant no offence, laughed that “Aussies” don’t understand his humour and hugged me.
-Not the best choice of action on his part: it was super uncomfortable.
+Not the best choice of action on his part!

 I truly don’t believe this man woke up in the morning with the intention of making women feel degraded.
-But the point is that he did.
+But the point is, he did.
 Myself, the bartender and I’d bet a few more.